 13. Storage period of personal data or criteria for determining the storage period

 The personal data related to bookings will be anonymised or erased no later than when three years have passed since a person's most recent booking.
-An exception to this concerns the data required by the Accounting Act (1336/1997), which are stored in a separate system maintained by SOK Finance.

 Any possible phone recordings are stored for training purposes, to secure the rights of the parties and to ensure the accuracy of the service for six months, at maximum.